Autosave Control

 https://github.com/mihasm/obsidian-autosave-control/releases

-2. Extract the .zip file
+2. Extract the .zip file.
+It should contain a main.js file and manifest.json file.

 3. Copy the contents into: your-vault/.obsidian/plugins/autosave-control.